atenreiro/ChatGPT_Interviews/README.md

 :star: If you like this repo, please **star** it.

 **:warning: Warning**: It is not recommended that you copy and paste the answers verbatim.
 Instead, use them as a guide and tailor your responses to be authentic and genuine.
 The most experienced interviewers will easily pick non-genuine or playbook answers.

+This list was created and mainteined by Andre Tenreiro ([LinkedIn](https://www.linkedin.com/in/andretenreiro))

 ------------
 ### Table of Contents